pnezis/fancy_fences_example/README.md

 mix docs -f html
 ```

-and enjoy
+and open the generated docs.

 ## Embedded code blocks

-Embedded code blocks work also on plain markdown files
-out of the box.
+Embedded code blocks work also on plain markdown files out of the box.

 ### `inspect` processor